asasinmode/lolcalc/packages/website/README.md

 - [ ] migrate senna souls
 - [ ] wave gold/xp at minute
 - [ ] champion & build guess recaptcha
+- [ ] extracting champions and items from screenshots
 - [ ] aram
 - [ ] scorch vs gathering storm damage shower, pick champion, show 10, 20, 30... minutes
 - [ ] chess like puzzles, guess from screenshot what to do, choose option